uriel1998/daywall/README.md

 directories will *not* be re-scanned for new images unless the directory is specified at run-time.

+### Image Selection

-If an image is not found within the appropriate range, `daywall` will increase the allowable brightness range automatically.
+If an image is not found within the appropriate brightness range, `daywall` will increase the allowable brightness range (in both directions) automatically.

-`daywall` records the image it selects, and will not use the same file on the next run.
+Additionally, `daywall` records the image it selects, and will not use the same file on the next run.

 ## 7. Tweaking

-If there is any error with analyzing the brightness, it will be recorded as "1".
-The filename will still be stored in the cache file (so you can debug), but will not be used by `daywall`.
+If there is any error with analyzing the brightness, it will be recorded as "1" in `$XDG_CACHE_HOME/daywall.cache`, which is actually a simple CSV file.
+While the filename will still be stored in the cache file (so you can debug), it will not be used by `daywall`.

 The values in the cache file can be manually adjusted if needed.

-If you want to change the brightness values and their time of day, look for this section of the code:
+If you want to change the brightness values and their time of day (with more finesse than just adding the `--darken` switch), look for this section of the code:

 ```
     # THESE ARE THE BRIGHTNESS VALUES TO EDIT
     # 0 is MID-DAY